ZeroDayArcade/x86-64-assembly-macos-hello-world/README.md

 ### Follow along the full tutorial: <a href="https://zerodayarcade.com/tutorials/hello-world-assembly-macos">Learn x86-64 Assembly for macOS: Hello World</a>

-The full tutorial includes complete instructions and a line-by-line code explanation.
+The full tutorial includes core concepts in assembly and a line-by-line code explanation.
+You'll need to understand what the code means in order to write your own assembly code or to use your knowledge for <a href="https://zerodayarcade.com/tutorials/solving-beginner-crackmes-part-1">reverse engineering</a>.
+To simply assemble and run the program, open Terminal and follow the steps below:
 <br/><br/>